 You must have at least a high school diploma or its equivalent to teach in a homeschool.

-A notarized affidavit must be filed with the local superintendent before you start your homeschool program and by August 1 of each year after that.
-An affidavit form is available for HSLDA members below.
-The affidavit must include the following information:
+A notarized affidavit or unsworn declaration must be filed with the local superintendent before you start your homeschool program for the first time, and by August 1 of each year after that.
+An affidavit form and unsworn declaration form is available below for HSLDA members.
+The affidavit or unsworn declaration must include the following information:

 - The name of the parent/supervisor, name and age of child, address, and telephone number